-In order to be eligible to participate in the CWELCC System, the Service Provider's program must align with local service system plan.
-Additionally, the Service Provider:
+To be eligible to participate in the CWELCC System, the Service Provider:

-- must complete and submit the CWELCC Application Form to DNSSAB, demonstrating that the Agency meets the stipulated criteria in order to be eligible to participate in the CWELCC System. - must enter into an Agreement with DNSSAB to receive Funding related to the CWELCC initiatives (i.e. fee reductions and workforce compensation) in the areas: - o they provide care (for licensed child care centres); and/or - o where their office is located (for licensed home child care agencies).
+- must complete and submit the CWELCC Application Form to DNSSAB, demonstrating that the Agency meets the stipulated criteria to be eligible to participate in the CWELCC System. - Under O. Reg.137/15 (s.77.3(2)), must align with the district's approved Directed Growth Allocation and the provincial Access and Inclusion Framework.
+DNSSAB has the discretion to deny enrolment to the Service Provider where the program is not consistent with the DNSSAB's Directed Growth Plan. - must enter into an Agreement with DNSSAB to receive Funding related to the CWELCC initiatives (i.e. fee reductions and workforce compensation) in the areas: - o they provide care (for licensed child care centres); and/or - o where their office is located (for licensed home child care agencies).

 - will need to demonstrate financial viability to DNSSAB.
-This will include a number of requirements, including up to date financial statements/information. - must maintain current parent fees for Eligible Children unless a fee increase was communicated to families/parents on or before March 27 2022 (the 2022 fee freeze) and implement the subsequent fee reductions.
+This will include several requirements, including up to date financial statements/information. - must maintain current parent fees for Eligible Children unless a fee increase was communicated to families/parents on or before March 27, 2022 (the 2022 fee freeze) and implement the subsequent fee reductions.
 All licensed child care programs serving Eligible Children are subject to the fee freeze until one of two conditions is met: - The Service Provider notifies DNSSAB, staff and Eligible Families in writing that they are NOT participating in the CWELCC System this year and will not be subject to terms and conditions of the system; or - The Service Provider participates in the CWELCC System and is subject to the regulatory rules for parent fees in participating programs (pursuant to O. Reg.
-137/15 (s.77.4) made under the CCEYA). - deemed eligible to enrol in 2023 after having opted out of the CWELCC System in 2022 and have increased fees after March 27, 2022, will have their base fees for purposes of the fee reduction set to the base fee in effect during the 2022 fee freeze (effective March 27, 2022 unless previously communicated to families). - participating in the CWELCC System must also maintain existing (pre-CWELCC System announcement on March 27, 2022) licensed spaces for children from infancy up to 6 years of age (i.e. a licensed infant space must remain an infant space).
-Any revisions or use of alternate capacity must be reported to DNSSAB and the DNSSAB should determine whether this may result in a Funding adjustment or recovery from the Service Provider. - must maintain a license to operate in good standing with, and not in contravention of, the CCEYA. - Complete the annual Licensed Child Care Operations Survey, as required under section 77 of O. Reg.
+137/15 (s.77.4) made under the CCEYA). - deemed eligible to enrol in 2024 after having opted out of the CWELCC System in 2022 and have increased fees after March 27, 2022, will have their base fees for purposes of the fee reduction set to the base fee in effect during the 2022 fee freeze (effective March 27, 2022 unless previously communicated to families). - participating in the CWELCC System must also maintain existing (pre-CWELCC System announcement on March 27, 2022) licensed spaces for children from infancy up to 6 years of age (i.e., a licensed infant space must remain an infant space).
+Any revisions or use of alternate capacity must be reported to DNSSAB and the DNSSAB should determine whether this may result in a Funding adjustment or recovery from the Service Provider. - must maintain a license to operate in good standing with, and not in contravention of, the CCEYA. - complete the annual Licensed Child Care Operations Survey, as required under section 77 of O. Reg.
 137/15 to continue to receive funding under the CWELCC System.